sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap
+<<-1567	Maximum Length of Subarray With Positive Product    		36.0%	Medium
+- using hashmap
+- see 0 we stop old one and start new one
+- keep track of odd/even status of negative (to keep positive, it shall be the same). we only need keep the first 0/1 position
+->>

 <<-1590	Make Sum Divisible by P    		27.2%	Medium
 remove the min length subarray to make the sum divisible by p. hashmap using prefix sum. we record the prefix sum with index, and same prefix value.